Yasashii Suisei: Background and release

-Later, "Yasashii Suisei" was included on their second EP The Book 2, released on December 1.
+Later, "Yasashii Suisei" was included on their second extended play The Book 2, released on December 1.
 The English version of the song, titled "Comet" was included on the duo's first English-language EP E-Side, scheduled for release on November 12.

 Lyrics and composition

-"Yasashii Suisei" is a ballad song with a straightforward message about 2 people from different backgrounds nurturing a beautiful friendship in a cruel world.
+"Yasashii Suisei" is a ballad song with a straightforward message about two people from different backgrounds nurturing a beautiful friendship in a cruel world.
 The song is composed in the key of F major, 90 beats per minute with a running time of 3 minutes and 33 seconds.

 Commercial performance

 "Yasashii Suisei" debuted at number 20 on the Billboard Japan Hot 100 of February 1, 2021 and peaked at number 19 on the chart of March 31, 2021, and also peaked at number 97 on the Billboard Global Excl.
 US of February 6.

 The CD single "Kaibutsu / Yasashii Suisei" debuted and peaked at number 2 on the Oricon Singles Chart for the chart issue date of April 5, 2021, selling 23,761 copies, and also number 2 on the Billboard Japan Top Single Sales chart, selling 27,275 copies for the chart issue date of March 31, 2021.